DougCash/clean-blog/README.md

 Supports creating, reading, updating and deleting of data
 Sign-up and Login required to create
 Utilized middleware to handle authorization and authentication
+Images are stored on Node.js server, and then references/link are stored in MongoDB

 # To-do's
 When a user signs up, they should be signed in and redirected to home page